cloudpilot-emu/cloudpilot-emu/doc/networking.md

 use the certificate for "VPN and apps".
 Note that the exact click path to the relevant setting may vary slightly depending on your particular Android version and vendor.

+If your device refuses to accept the certificate for "VPN and apps" and offers "CA certificate", try that instead.

 ### Windows

 Double click the certificate to import it.
 A wizard will open that guides you through the